 This information on the product page should clarify that gifting options are available, and provide additional details either directly on the product page or through a link to more information elsewhere.
 To avoid cluttering the product details page when an abundance of gift options are available, clarifying information can be provided in a tooltip, overlay, or link rather than be fully described on the main product page.

 For sites that ship most of their orders as gifts, providing more detailed gifting information as early as the product page offers a competitive advantage for those users who want to put extra care into their gift giving.
+(Consider performing a competitive analysis of UX to identify opportunities to out-perform competitors.)

 For example, offering detailed shipping information, pictures of gift boxes, and descriptions of how the gift will arrive all help considerate users to get a full picture of the gifting process — as compared to having to first add a product to the cart in order to finally see the gift options.